Jaguar-515/robloxapi-examples/README.md

 # robloxapi-examples
 These are some examples of usage with the robloxapi python module by iranathan.

+You may use this code for your projects.

 # Contributing

 You can contribute by creating a pull request to add more examples to this repo.